 We assist people hit by buses of all types as well as people who have been injured as passengers on a bus.
-Our experienced staff can handle cases involving MBTA buses and other city buses in Massachusetts, as well as tour buses, airport shuttle buses, and long-distance buses such as Greyhound buses.
+Our experienced staff can handle cases involving:

 The MBTA is a government agency, and as such, it has certain protections in personal injury cases that an attorney must understand before moving forward with a claim.
-Our Burlington injury lawyers understand the law as it applies in these cases, so you can be confident in our ability to pursue fair compensation for you.
+Our Burlington car accident lawyers understand the law as it applies in these cases, so you can be confident in our ability to pursue fair compensation for you.
 We have over a decade of experience and are not intimidated by public agencies or their large legal teams who hope to bury your claim in a mountain of jargon and paperwork.
-Call today and allow us to work for you.
+Call us today at (781) 262-3338 and allow us to work for you.